TrickfireRobotics/urc-2023/docs/python_creating_a_new_node.md

     `'console_scripts': ["myExampleNode = example_node.example:main"],`

 9. Open the file `robot.launch.py` under the folder `/src/viator_launch`.
 Create a new variable to store your node.
-The `package` paramater should be the same name as your node package name.
-The `executable` paramater should be the variable name you chose in the `setup.py` file.
+The `package` parameter should be the same name as your node package name.
+The `executable` parameter should be the variable name you chose in the `setup.py` file.
 The `name` is the name of your node.

     For me, I wrote the following.